magersoft/muber-client/README.md

 # (M)Uber clone on React.js, Apollo, TypeScript (Client)

+[DEMO](https://muber-client.herokuapp.com/) (Working without SSL - load unsafe script)

 [Go to backend repository](https://github.com/magersoft/muber-server)

 Learning and practice on really project

+## Demo
+* If after authorized your location in ocean, allow your location in Browser
+* You can change you location in DevTools

 ## Screens: